About us

 Thames Water’s Strategic Resource Options (SRO) team is responsible for developing new infrastructure solutions to help tackle the future drought scenarios which threaten London and the wider South East region.

-Climate change, a growing population, and the need to reduce the amount of water we take from our rivers and chalk streams to protect the environment, are the three key factors which threaten our water supply.
+Climate change, a growing population, the need to protect the environment by reducing the amount of water we take from our rivers and chalk streams, and the need to increase our resilience to drought are the key factors which influence our future water supply.

-The proactive steps we are taking to tackle drought are driven by the findings set out in Thames Water's revised draft Water Resources Management Plan and the South East’s regional draft Water Resources Management Plan.
-The plans outline the severity of the challenges we face in both the Thames Valley and the wider South East.
+The proactive steps we are taking to tackle drought are driven by the findings set out in Thames Water's Water Resources Management Plan (WRMP) and the South East’s regional draft Water Resources Management Plan.
+The plans outline the scale of the challenges we face in both the Thames Valley and the wider South East.
 As this is a shared issue, we work collaboratively with other water companies in the region to identify the right solutions.

 Our projects

 As well as reducing leakage and our own personal consumption levels, investment in new infrastructure is vital to ensuring we can keep everyone’s taps running in the future.
-Thames Water’s SRO team is developing proposals for new nationally significant infrastructure projects (NSIPs), to ensure drought management solutions are in place when they are needed, not when crisis hits.
+Thames Water’s SRO team is developing proposals for new nationally significant infrastructure projects (NSIPs), to ensure drought resilience solutions are in place when they are needed.

 Our projects